A Life Protection Association of practitioners dedicated to continuing the legacy of their instructor;

 There are typically 10 kyu ranks in the system so that instructors may keep their students organized, but individual dojo organize their curriculum as they see fit.
 Each dojo decides its foundational set of requirements before yudansha, though the twelve foundational kata developed by Oyata are recommended.

 In keeping with Taika's philosophy that we should treat each other the same, there is no tier of yudansha.
 Once black belt is achieved, there are no further rankings other than simply Yudansha (black belt).
 The intent is to remove the ego from the training.
 The goal is knowledge.
 The sharing of knowledge in many other systems is often stifled by the politics, ego, and the quest for higher rank.
 The learning does not stop once yudansha is reached, there are a myriad of upper level topics to train in for an entire lifetime of learning.
+In a conversation with Taika just prior to his death he stated that he wished he hadn't had to rely on ranks and titles as these were seeds of discontent, but the art was his only source of income.
+He attempted in several ways over the years to get rid of ego.
+He first stopped the wearing of colored Dan belts.
+Later he forced all students into set uniforms that made everyone a black belt 6 months of the year and a white belt the other 6.
+Due to the financial tie to his source of income he was never able to completely remove the temptation of rank in relation to ego.

 Titles are additionally disposed of.
 We teach respect for your training partners, not their title.
 First names are encouraged.
 We believe that students and peers can be respectful without fancy titles.